The Alvarez Law Firm

 Alex Alvarez is a Board Certified Civil Trial Lawyer (NBTA) — a credential held by less than 1% of attorneys.
 Insurers and hospitals know which lawyers are prepared to walk into a courtroom and which ones aren't.
 That credibility translates into stronger settlements.

-What a Cerebral Palsy Case Is Worth
+Damages Recoverable in a Cerebral Palsy Case

 On top of these economic damages, families may recover non-economic damages for pain and suffering, loss of enjoyment of life, the parents' emotional distress, and the loss of the normal parent-child relationship.
 In cases involving gross negligence, punitive damages may also be available.